LiagkaAikaterini/Ray_VS_PyTorch/README.md

 Our [report](documents/report.pdf), which is located in the repository's documents folder, provides detailed instructions for installation and setup, listing all the necessary dependencies.
 It also contains details on the infrastracture, datasets and algorithms we utilized, as well as a thourough analysis of the experiments' results.

 ### Source Code
 Each framework has a dedicated folder in our repository, named Ray and PyTorch, which contain subfolders named after the respective experiments (kmeans, pagerank, pneumonia_classification).
-Each of these subfolders include the corresponding python script, along with a res folder with the txt result files from our executions of the experiments.
+Each of these subfolders include the corresponding python script, as well as a res folder with the txt result files from our executions of the experiments.

 #### Direct Navigation to the Scripts
 | **PyTorch Scripts** | **Ray Scripts**  |